radhikagupta6/Spam_ham_detection/README.md

 - UCI Machine Learning Repository has a collection of sms messages – SMS Spam Dataset.
 It
 - contains:
 A total of 4827 ham and 747 spam = 5574 messages
+## Classification technique
+- The NaiveBayes classifier is used here.
 ## File Description
 - 'spam.py' file has the main program.
 GUI is build with tkinter.
 - Execute the file in the terminal with : 'python spam.py'